tmgthb/Autonomous-Agents/README.md

 [Self-Training Large Language Models with Confident Reasoning](https://arxiv.org/abs/2505.17454)

-- CORE-PO: introduces a self-training method for large language models, with LLM, Reference Model, Confidence Computation, Preference Annotation, and Policy Optimization components, that fine-tunes LLMs to prefer high-confidence reasoning paths.
+- CORE-PO: introduces a self-training method for LLMs, with LLM, Reference Model, Confidence Computation, Preference Annotation, and Policy Optimization components, that fine-tunes LLMs to prefer high-confidence reasoning paths.
 - The method incorporates reasoning-level confidence estimation to identify high-quality reasoning paths, addressing limitations of methods relying solely on answer-level confidence.
 - CORE-PO uses Policy Optimization (Direct Preference Optimization) to train the LLM based on preference pairs derived from reasoning-level and answer-level confidence scores.